cdfoundation/foundation/CDF Webinars Guidelines.md

 Please submit your webinar idea 6 weeks before the date you would like it to air as a Premiere Video on the CDF YouTube channel.

-Submit Webinar at social@cd.foundation
+Submit Webinar at webinars@cd.foundation

 ## Checklist

 1 week before the recording date, please share the following with the CDF:

-* Webinar presentation slides to social@cd.foundation
+* Webinar presentation slides to webinars@cd.foundation
 * Promote your webinar